-In 2014, you must have health insurance coverage or pay a tax penalty.
+You must have health coverage or pay a tax penalty.

 You will be able to get insurance, even if you've been turned down before.

 You are guaranteed health insurance coverage, even if you have a serious or long-term condition, illness or injury.
 It doesn't matter if you've applied before or have been turned down for coverage.

 You may qualify for a break on your insurance premiums.

 Those who make less than four times the Federal Poverty Level may qualify for a break on their insurance premiums.
 Depending on your income and household size, you could pay as little as $0 each month.
 Use our online premium assistance tool to see if you may qualify for premium assistance.